The Secrets to Handle Black Friday or Thanksgiving Flash Sales

-It’s time for the festive season, and with that, the load on businesses to help their customers with same-day or next-day deliveries?
-Well if you have worked in an eCommerce or a retail logistics team, you would definitely understand the hustles and chaos you must have went through on ‘Singles Day’, ‘Black Friday’, ‘Thanksgiving’ or any other such day.
+It’s time for the festive season, and with that, the load on businesses to help their customers with same-day or next-day deliveries.
+Well, if you have worked in an eCommerce or a retail logistics team, you would understand the hustles and chaos you must have gone through on ‘Singles Day’, ‘Black Friday’, ‘Thanksgiving’, or any other festive day.

 Moving the shipment from the CPG/Manufacturer/Retailer

 Once the order is placed (by you), it’s sent to the pertinent warehouse/hub of a CPG (consumer packaged goods), manufacturer, or retailer.
-Now, there’s a flood of orders coming in (by people who want to send last minute packages) which is leading to unusually high volume for the logistics manager, let’s call him Tom.
+Now, a flood of orders is coming in (by people who want to send last-minute packages), leading to an unusually high volume for the logistics manager; let’s call him Tom.

-LogiNext leads the world in complete logistics optimization using advanced machine learning algorithms and intricate, as well as robust, planning engine with its transportation management software.
+LogiNext leads the world in complete logistics optimization using advanced machine learning algorithms and intricate, as well as a robust, planning engine with its transportation management software.

 Our load balancing and capacity optimization indicate that Tom would need more trucks than previously believed.
 Earlier, this would result in delayed deliveries, but no more.
-With predictive analytics in place, Tom would know, even before the order flow goes beyond bounds, that extra market-sourced trucks would be required to match the load.
+With predictive analytics in place, Tom would know that extra market-sourced trucks or third-party carriers would be required to match the load before the order flow goes beyond bounds.

-Here, the rate and contract management protocol within LogiNext’s system highlights exactly which vendor should be chosen with details down to the available capacity of each fleet type (whether a reefer or flatbed truck is required).
-Tom can go for different vendors in different regions to further cut down on lead time and logistics costs, managing all contracts from a single planning screen.
+Here, the rate and contract management protocol within LogiNext’s system highlights precisely which vendor should be chosen, with details down to the available capacity of each fleet type (whether a reefer or flatbed truck is required).
+Tom can easily handle the load with carrier integration to further cut down on lead time and logistics costs, managing all contracts from a single planning screen.

-This same consolidated planning screen sets perfect allocation (right package/order to the right truck/driver) in place and subsequent immediate dispatch.
+This same consolidated planning screen sets perfect allocation (right package/order to the right truck/driver) and subsequent immediate dispatch.

 There are hundreds of shipments moving out of various hubs across the country.
 On the road was initially considered out of hand.
 Open-ended communication like ‘Out for delivery’ left everything to the imagination.
-The sender would be on tenterhooks and the receiver would be down with anxiety, and all the while the logistics provider would be guessing and hoping.
+The sender would be on tenterhooks, the receiver would be down with anxiety, and all the while, the logistics provider would be guessing and hoping.

-However, with LogiNext’s tech clearing up this fog of uncertainty, Tom can track all the logistics movement live as it happens on-ground.
+However, with LogiNext’s transportation management software clearing up this uncertainty, Tom can track all the logistics movement live as it happens on-ground.
 Tom can even plan changes or assign ad-hoc pickups (if required) to live trips (en-route shipments).
-Everything from planning, tracking, allocation, and communication are all live on the same screen, across territories and time zones.
+Everything from planning, tracking, allocation, and communication is live on the same screen across territories and time zones.
 This means that in case of any unforeseen delay, Tom can immediately plan for an alternative to minimize its impact.

 The receiver and the sender can also track exactly where the shipment is (as it moves) from their smartphones.

 On to the last mile.
-Some call this last or final mile as the most complex leg of logistics, with good reason.
-There’s a lot of moving variables, especially with thousands of addresses to deliver to, often with limited drivers/resources.
-This, initially, led to failed or missed deliveries which were pushed to the next day.
+With good reason, some call this last or final mile the most complex leg of logistics.
+There are many variables, especially with thousands of addresses to deliver, often with limited drivers/resources.
+This initially led to failed or missed deliveries being pushed to the next day.
 But the next day isn’t valentine’s day.
-Even otherwise, the shipment needs to reach at the exact time it was promised.
+Even otherwise, the shipment must reach the exact time it was promised.
 It’s all part of creating the perfect delivery experience.

-As it was for the trucks at the hub, the high-volume due to flash events (including discounted sales) must be managed with the available resources.
-LogiNext’s industry-leading delivery route planning engine, which is integrated into its TMS is a savior for the sender, receiver, and the last mile logistics provider.
+As for the trucks at the hub, the high volume due to flash events (including discounted sales) must be managed with the available resources.
+LogiNext’s industry-leading delivery route planning engine, which is integrated into its TMS is a savior for the sender, receiver, and last mile logistics provider.

 Let’s call him Bob; the last mile logistics manager would know precisely when the shipments are coming into his (intermediate) hub.
-Now, this delivery center would need to dispatch packages on their ‘final mile’.
+This delivery center must dispatch packages on their ‘final mile’.
 Bob would use LogiNext’s planning engine to create perfect delivery routes, factoring in live traffic and other city conditions, with accurate ETAs for each package.
-Bob can plan down to each territory and zip code, assign the package to the correct driver (based on driver skill sets) with in-depth knowledge of a specific locality.
+Bob can plan down to each territory and zip code and assign the package to the correct driver (based on driver skill sets) with in-depth knowledge of a specific locality.

-The speed and accuracy of planning, with advanced capacity optimization, would mean that all the packages are ‘out for delivery’ immediately.
-The delivery routes are updated on each driver’s delivery app (TrackNext) with live map interface to guide them quickly to their planned next destination.
+With advanced capacity optimization, the speed and accuracy of planning would mean that all the packages are “out for delivery” immediately.
+The delivery routes are updated on each driver’s delivery app (TrackNext) with a live map interface to guide them quickly to their planned next destination.
 This location/address mapping is accurate down to 3X3 meter grids giving 98%+ accuracy in each case.
 No more calling the receiver for directions.

-The driver would reach the destination on-time, take-in the necessary validations like proof of delivery, right through the delivery app which would sync it back to the system immediately.
-Here, Bob, Tom, and the sender would know it immediately when the delivery is made and the receiver’s feedback would mark the end of the delivery cycle (the feedback part would be only relevant to Bob and Tom).
+The driver would reach the destination on time and take in the necessary validations, like proof of delivery, right through the delivery app, which would sync it back to the system immediately.
+Here, Bob, Tom, and the sender would know immediately when the delivery is made, and the receiver’s feedback would mark the end of the delivery cycle (the feedback part would be only relevant to Bob and Tom).

-All’s well that end’s well, and that’s why the right logistics technology, especially last mile, makes Bob, Tom, the sender, and the receiver very happy.
+All’s well that ends well, and that’s why the right transportation management software, especially the last mile, makes Bob, Tom, the sender, and the receiver very happy.
 Need help with handling orders for festive and daily operations?
 Feel free to contact an expert and set up a demo.